opencobra/cobratoolbox/README.txt

-run_exps.m		Performs the experiments described in the paper SetWorkerCount.m	Helper function to configure the number of processes cplexFVAc.c		Source code for the CPLEX version of fastFVA glpkFVAcc.cpp		Source code for the GLPK version of fastFVA
+run_exps.m		Performs the experiments described in the paper SetWorkerCount.m	Helper function to configure the number of processes cplexFVAc.c		Source code for the CPLEX version of fastFVA glpkInterface/glpkFVAcc.cpp		Source code for the GLPK version of fastFVA

 The following precompiled Matlab executables are supplied

-win/glpkFVAcc.mexw32	32-bit Windows version, built with GLPK-4.42, Matlab 2009b and Windows XP
+win/glpkFVAcc.mexw32	32-bit Windows, built with GLPK-4.42, Matlab 2009b and Windows XP
-win/glpkFVAcc.mexw64	64-bit Windows version, built with GLPK-4.42, Matlab 2009b and Windows 7
+win/glpkFVAcc.mexw64	64-bit Windows, built with GLPK-4.42, Matlab 2009b and Windows 7
-win/cplexFVAc.mexw32  32-bit Windows version, built with CPLEX 12.1, Matlab 2009b and Windows XP
+win/cplexFVAc.mexw32  32-bit Windows, built with CPLEX 12.1, Matlab 2009b and Windows XP
-win/cplexFVAc.mexw64  64-bit Windows version, built with CPLEX 12.1, Matlab 2009b and Windows 7
+win/cplexFVAc.mexw64  64-bit Windows, built with CPLEX 12.1, Matlab 2009b and Windows 7

-linux/glpkFVAcc.mexa64	64-Bit Linux version, built with GLPK-4.43, Matlab 2009b and Linux 2.6.9-89
+linux/glpkFVAcc.mexa64	64-Bit Linux, built with GLPK-4.43, Matlab 2009b and Linux Ubuntu 14+
-linux/cplexFVAc.mexa64  64-Bit Linux version, built with CPLEX 12.6.2.0, Matlab R2014a and Linux Ubuntu 15.10
+linux/cplexFVAc.mexa64  64-Bit Linux, built with CPLEX 12.6, Matlab R2014a and Linux Ubuntu 14+

 Introduction
 ============

 fastFVA is an efficient implementation of flux variability analysis written in C++.
 There are two versions of the code.
 One uses IBM's CPLEX solver and the other uses the open source GLPK.
 The CPLEX version is called cplexFVAc.
 It requires the cplex121.dll to be present in the same directory and a valid license for CPLEX(*).
 The GPLK version is called glpkFVAcc.cpp and requires glpk_4_42.dll (or a later version) to be present in the same directory.

 The routines are called via the Matlab function fastFVA.
 This function employs PARFOR for further speedup if the parallel toolbox has been installed.
 You can either use the MATLABPOOL command directly to specify the number of cores/CPUs or use the SetWorkerCount helper function.

 If you use fastFVA in your work, please cite
 S. Gudmundsson, I. Thiele, Computationally efficient Flux Variability Analysis, ...

-(*) IBM has recently made CPLEX available through their Academic Initiative program which allows academic institutions to obtain a full version of the software without charge..
+(*) IBM has recently made CPLEX available through their Academic Initiative program which allows academic institutions to obtain a full version of the software without charge.

 Compiling